cybertraining-dsc/su21-reu-361/project/code/README.md

 Once downloaded, open the yfinance-lstm.ipynb in an IDE, preferably in a Python virtual environment.
-Tutorials on how to start a virtual environment are located on cybertraining at this link: <https://cybertraining-dsc.github.io/docs/tutorial/pycharm/>
+Tutorials on how to start a virtual environment are in the tutorials folder of the repo.
 Then, ensure all the Python modules that are imported within the first cell of yfinance-lstm.ipynb are installed with pip (preferably within virtual environment).